How to Stop Snoring

 Obstructive sleep apnea is the most common type of sleep apnea (and is the primary focus of this article).
 It occurs when the muscles that support the soft tissues in the upper airway relax during sleep and block the normal flow of air in and out of the nose and mouth.
 This usually causes loud snoring and interrupted breathing.

-- Central sleep apnea is a much less common type of sleep apnea that involves the central nervous system, occurring when the brain fails to signal the muscles that control breathing.
+Central sleep apnea is a much less common type of sleep apnea that involves the central nervous system.
+It occurs when the brain temporarily stops sending signals to the muscles that control breathing.
+It is often caused by an underlying health condition.
 People with central sleep apnea seldom snore.

-- Complex sleep apnea is a combination of obstructive sleep apnea and central sleep apnea.
+Complex or mixed sleep apnea is a rare combination of obstructive sleep apnea and central sleep apnea.

 As airflow stops during a sleep apnea episode, the oxygen level in your blood drops.
 Your brain responds by briefly disturbing your sleep enough to kick start breathing—which often resumes with a gasp or a choking sound.
 If you have obstructive sleep apnea, you probably won’t remember these awakenings.
 Most of the time, you’ll stir just enough to tighten your throat muscles and open your windpipe.
 In central sleep apnea, you may be conscious of your awakenings.

 It can be tough to identify sleep apnea on your own, since the most prominent symptoms only occur when you’re asleep.

 But you can get around this difficulty by asking a bed partner to observe your sleep habits, or by recording yourself during sleep.
 If pauses occur while you snore, and if choking or gasping follows the pauses, these are major sleep apnea warning signs.

 Not everyone who snores has sleep apnea, and not everyone who has sleep apnea snores.
 So how do you tell the difference between normal snoring and a more serious case of sleep apnea?